Finding the Right Candidate in a Crowded Talent Marketplace

 Adam mentions first that industry and job role conferences are completely under utilized in today’s talent marketplace.
 By approaching talent at these conferences, recruiters gain a chance to access face to face interactions with potential employees, talk about the benefits of their workplace, and build relationships.

 Benefits are an important part of modern recruiting, but it’s not all about pay, Adam tells us.
 While pay is important, there are other benefits modern companies should consider, especially catered lunch.
-This benefit allows work to continue on sight, shortens lunch breaks, and increases productivity while attracting and retaining talent.
+This benefit allows work to continue on site, shortens lunch breaks, and increases productivity while attracting and retaining talent.

 Adam also talks about some of the pitfalls companies make that work against them in their recruiting efforts.
 The first is seeking excessive qualifications.
 Adam uses software development as an example.